MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 The XAML code editor in the [Visual Studio IDE](../get-started/visual-studio-ide.md) includes all the tools you need to create WPF and UWP apps for the Windows platform.
 This article outlines the role the code editor plays when you develop XAML-based apps, and on the features that are unique to the XAML code editor in Visual Studio 2019.

 To start, let's take a look at the IDE (integrated development environment) with an open WPF project.
 The following image shows several of the key IDE tools you'll use along with the XAML code editor.
-From the bottom left of the image going clockwise, they are:

 <!-- [![The Visual Studio 2019 IDE with an open WPF project](media/xaml-code-editor-overview-sml.png)](media/xaml-code-editor-overview-lrg.png#lightbox) -->

 :::image type="content" source="media/xaml-code-editor-overview-sml.png" alt-text="The Visual Studio 2019 IDE with an open WPF project in XAML" lightbox="media/xaml-code-editor-overview-lrg.png":::

+From the bottom left of the image going clockwise, the key IDE tools are as follows:

 - The **[XAML code editor](#xaml-code-editor-ui)** window&mdash;the subject of this article&mdash;where you create and edit your code.
 - The **[XAML Designer](creating-a-ui-by-using-xaml-designer-in-visual-studio.md)** window, where you design your UI.